Growth Metrics

 Royal Caribbean Cruises (RCL) Cost of Revenue (2016 - 2025)

-Royal Caribbean Cruises' Cost of Revenue history spans 16 years, with the latest figure at $2.2 billion for Q4 2025.
+Royal Caribbean Cruises (RCL) has disclosed Cost of Revenue for 17 consecutive years, with $2.2 billion as the latest value for Q4 2025.

-• Cost of Revenue for Q4 2025 was $2.2 billion at Royal Caribbean Cruises, down from $2.5 billion in the prior quarter.
+• Cost of Revenue hit $2.2 billion in Q4 2025 for Royal Caribbean Cruises, down from $2.5 billion in the prior quarter.